And she was fair as is the rose in May.

 - Geoffrey Chaucer

 Plant a rose now and you’ll have flowers in May!
 Our bareroot roses, including David Austin varieties, have arrived, been potted up in pulp pots and are ready for purchase!

 We plant our bareroot roses and fruit trees in biodegradable pulp pots so that they can be planted through the growing season, not just during bareroot season (January and February).

 Our pulp pots will typically degrade completely within about a year.
-When planted early (January or February), we recommend taking bareroot plants out of the pots and planting as you would any bareroot plant.
+When planted early, we recommend taking bareroot plants out of the pots and planting as you would any bareroot plant.

 Bareroot plants have been described as “sticks with roots”.
 If you’ve never planted anything from bareroot stock before, you might doubt that these leafless plants will ever amount to anything.
 But like a spring miracle, bareroot roses and fruit trees will leaf out and bloom the very first season (although it may take fruit trees a few years to produce a substantial crop).

 Because they don’t have an established root system, we recommend helping bareroot plants by using Rootmaster B-1, which is more than regular B-1.
 It contains a hormone, similar to that in Rootone, that actually stimulates new white root hairs in plants.
 When used in conjunction with starter fertilizer, we recommend E.B.
 Stone Organics Sure Start 4-6-2, it gives plants a wonderful start and helps insure the health of the plant as it establishes in the landscape.
 Apply once a week, according to directions, for the first 4 to 6 weeks for healthy roots and shoots!

 Questions?
 Stop in and talk with one of our nursery professionals today!